Local Elections 2025

 Kaipara residents on the Māori roll will still vote in the Te Raki Māori constituency for the Northland Regional Council.

-Everyone in Kaipara, whether on the Māori roll or the general roll, will vote in the Māori constituency poll.
-This poll will decide whether to keep or to remove the Te Raki Māori constituency in the 2028 and 2031 elections.
+Everyone in Kaipara, whether on the Māori roll or the general roll, will vote to keep or to remove the Te Raki Māori constituency in the 2028 and 2031 elections.
 For more information visit the Northland Regional Council website.

 Representation review